CodeBush91/curriculum-vitae/CV.md

 *Summary*

-Working in a development team split across the UK & South Africa, further developing and adding new features to Marval's primary application a large C# web form Service Desk application with customers all around the globe.
+Whilst being part of this development team which is split across the UK & South Africa, we have been using the latest technology to improve system perfomance and customer usability.

-Working closley with the Software Architect introduced a new Agile workflow and the introduction of JIRA.
+I have been further developing and adding new features to Marval's large C#/javascript web form Service Desk application which is used by customers all around the globe.
+I have also worked closely with the Software Architect, introducing a new Agile workflow and product management tool; JIRA.

-Using the latest technology to improve system perfomance and customer usability.
-One of two developers creating a brand new first ever native iOS mobile app built using Swift.
+I feel one of my greatest projects whilst at Marval has been the opportunity to be one of two developers creating a brand new, first ever, native iOS mobile app built using Swift.

 *Roles & Responsibilities*